Coronavirus: Information for Patients

 Making an Appointment

-Only urgent problems are currently being seen at the surgery.
-To request an appointment, call the surgery on 0151 228 9101 and your query will be handled by a clinician.
+To request an appointment, call the surgery on 0151 228 9101 and your query will be handled by a Care Navigator.

 For non-urgent results, advice or for self-help information from a doctor use our e-consultation.
 Advice is generally given by next working day.

 If you are asked to attend a face-to-face appointment with a clinician you may be asked to:

 - Wait in your car until your appointment.

 - Walk to an alternative entrance (we have one at the side of the surgery, and two at the back)

 - Clinicians will often be wearing gloves, face masks, face visors and aprons.

 - Consultations will be focused solely on the immediate problem.

 - Only the 'patient' will be allowed into the building unless they are under 16 years of age in which case an adult may also attend.